Following on from my post of a few weeks ago we had unfinished business in the West Bowland hills.

 On the way I noticed some prominent stone structures to the North and recalled reading of Andy Goldsworthy installations for the Duke of Westminster’s Abbeystead estate.
 So a diversion over rough ground (hence the blip on the map) brought us to the three pillars set in an abandoned stone quarry.

-Several photos later we retraced our steps to eventually reach the rounded Grit Fell 467m.
+Several photos later, we retraced our steps to eventually reach stone cairn on the rounded Grit Fell 467m.
 From here we looked over the heart of Bowland and Wards Stone where we capitulated last time, what a desolate yet strangely alluring area.

 Off to buy a new map of the area tomorrow.